 Hampton Fancher discusses Robert Mitchum as Rick Deckard (and mentions that Robert Mulligan was to have directed Blade Runner) in an Eye for Film interview with Anne-Katrin Titze.

 Sean Young, Rutger Hauer, and Harrison Ford Blade Runner movie images: The Ladd Company | Warner Bros.

-“Blade Runner Movie (1982) Review: Does Ridley Scott’s Dystopian Drama Deserve Its Classic Status?” last updated in July 2021.
+“Blade Runner Movie (1982) Review: Undeserved Classic Reputation” last updated in October 2021.